BACP

-The British Association for Counselling and Psychotherapy (BACP) is the largest psychotherapy organisation in Europe with nearly 35,000 individual and organisational members.
+The British Association for Counselling and Psychotherapy (BACP) is the largest psychotherapy organisation in Europe with over 40,000 individual and organisational members.

 It is a charity dedicated to promoting the interests of therapy to clients by providing verifiable standards of training and accountability among therapists.
 It does not sell any therapy services as such.
 It tells you what standards member therapists have achieved.